-On January 12th, the Office of Compliance Inspections and Examinations (“OCIE“) of the Securities and Exchange Commission (the “SEC“) announced its 2017 examination priorities for registered investment advisers.
-OCIE grouped the priorities into three general thematic areas: protecting retail investors, focusing on senior investors and retirement investments, and assessing market-wide risks.
+On February 7th, the Office of Compliance Inspections and Examinations (“OCIE“) of the Securities and Exchange Commission (the “SEC“) announced its 2018 examination priorities for registered investment advisers.
+OCIE grouped the priorities into five general thematic areas: (1) protecting retail investors, concentrating on senior investors and retirement investments; (2) compliance and risks in critical market infrastructure; (3) the Financial Industry Regulatory Authority, Inc. (FINRA) and the Municipal Securities Rulemaking Board (MSRB); (4) cybersecurity; and (5) anti-money laundering programs.
 OCIE notes that the list of priorities is not exhaustive and priorities may be adjusted in light of market conditions, industry developments and ongoing risk assessment.

 This Legal Update focuses on identified priorities particularly relevant to private fund managers that are SEC-registered investment advisers.

 In the context of assessing risks to retail investors, OCIE identified certain initiatives that are relevant for private fund managers.
 For example, OCIE indicated that it will focus on firms that have practices or business models that may create increased risks that investors will pay inadequately disclosed fees, expenses or other charges, including private fund advisers that manage funds with a high concentration of investors investing for the benefit of retail clients, such as non-profit organizations and pension plans.

 OCIE will carry on its Never-Before Examined Adviser initiative to include focused, risk-based examinations of newly registered advisers as well as of selected advisers that have been registered for a longer period but have never been examined by OCIE.